timroes/www.timroes.de/content/posts/kibana4-tutorials/part2-discover.md

 **Attention**: If you use the sample data, you most likely won’t see anything by default.
-This is because the sample data was collected at a specific time in the past (February 5th ~12:00).
+This is because the sample data was collected at a specific time in the past (February 5th ~12:00, 2015 - yeah it's an old tutorial!).
 You have to select a time range where this date is included.

 After you selected a time range which contains data, you will see a histogram at the top of the screen, which will show the distribution of events (tweets) over time.